heptarch/heptarch.github.io/drafts/rbl2.md

    work on.
 	   </span> They lie, in other words, in that vein of creative applied
 research that Bell mined so successfully.
-So it makes sense to copy the <a href="https://heptar.ch/rbl1/#sec-1-5">recipe</a>: hire a bunch of smart people, keep them happy, stimulated, and focused, and get them to approach the problems in free and interdisciplinary ways.
+So it makes sense to emulate the Bell <a href="https://heptar.ch/rbl1/#sec-1-5">recipe</a>: hire a bunch of smart people, put them in rooms with sunlight, keep them happy, stimulated, focused, and fed, and by collaborative management, encourage them to approach the problems in creative and interdisciplinary ways.
 That's what Bell did and it worked.

 Of course, for this pitch to land, we do the problems to be